ELD Malfunction Codes

 FMCSA and eCFR-backed guide to ELD malfunctions and data diagnostic event categories.

 ELD malfunction categories are compliance-oriented.
 They describe whether an electronic logging device can capture, retain, synchronize, and transfer required records.
+Browse the ELD topic pages for individual malfunction and data diagnostic event categories.

 FMCSA distinguishes malfunctions from data diagnostic events.
 Diagnostic events often point to missing or inconsistent data, while malfunctions indicate a more serious or persistent failure condition.
+See the source registry for the FMCSA and eCFR documents used.

 Common categories include power, engine synchronization, missing required data elements, timing, positioning, data recording, data transfer, and unidentified driving records.
+Use the fault code lookup to search verified ELD records by keyword.

 What To Know